DoorDash Inc. (DASH) Stock Price and Analyst Predictions

 DASH) stock’s latest price update

-DoorDash Inc. (NYSE: DASH)’s stock price has decreased by -3.71 compared to its previous closing price of 55.28. but the company has seen a -7.17% decline in its stock price over the last five trading sessions.
+DoorDash Inc. (NYSE: DASH)’s stock price has increased by 3.87 compared to its previous closing price of 58.47. but the company has seen a 9.86% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/06/23 that How DoorDash Uses Analytics and Forecasting Amid Economic Uncertainty

 DASH’s Market Performance

-DASH’s stock has fallen by -7.17% in the past week, with a monthly drop of -14.67% and a quarterly drop of -0.73%.
-The volatility ratio for the week is 5.59% while the volatility levels for the last 30 days are 5.76% for DoorDash Inc. The simple moving average for the last 20 days is -8.85% for DASH stock, with a simple moving average of -11.16% for the last 200 days.
+DASH’s stock has risen by 9.86% in the past week, with a monthly drop of -1.43% and a quarterly rise of 4.28%.
+The volatility ratio for the week is 5.43% while the volatility levels for the last 30 days are 5.69% for DoorDash Inc. The simple moving average for the last 20 days is 5.62% for DASH stock, with a simple moving average of 1.79% for the last 200 days.

 Analysts’ Opinion of DASH